dhis2/maintenance-app/README.md

     - `disabled-on-edit/` contains files that list fields that will always be displayed as read-only when an object is being edited.
         - `index.js` imports lists of field names from files named after each relevant model

+For the record, "schemas" and "model types" are essentially the same thing and these terms are used interchangeably both in the maintenance app and elsewhere.
+Schemas are exposed by the API, but not every model type is listed in the schemas.
+To add to the confusion "models" are also some times referred to as "objects".

 ## Adding a new model type